danieljprice/splash/docs/advanced.rst

    :name: fig:starpart1b
    :width: 50.0%

-   With a log axis after having placed cursor over colour bar and pressed ‘l’
+   With a log axis after having placed cursor over colour bar and pressed ``l``

 For this visualisation we will eventually want the data in physical units rather than code units.
 For the sphNG read these units are already specified in the read_data routine, so all we have to do is turn physical units on.
-Pressing ‘q’ from interactive mode (that is, with the cursor in the plot window) returns us to the main menu.
+Pressing ``q`` from interactive mode (that is, with the cursor in the plot window) returns us to the main menu.

 Physical units are turned on from the :ref:`sec:menu-d`, as follows: